lxmx/haiku-icons/README.md

 * Haiku and Depot originals are in the `svg/` directory.
 * Extra icons are in the `svg-extra/<source>` directory, symlinked back into `svg/`.

-The Makefile, the `build` script and other data files are used to build the icon theme directory 'Haiku/'.
+The `Makefile`, the `build` script and other data files are used to build the icon theme directory `Haiku/`.
 They convert the svg files into png (when building a fixed size icon set), copy the files (according to the `files` file) and create the symbolic links for duplicate icons (the `links` file).
+Inkscape is used for conversion, so make sure you have it installed.

 To build the theme for a scalable size icon set, run the following command: